tliu-2/data-512-homework_2/README.md

 The two data sources `politicians_by_country_AUG.2024.csv` and `population_by_country_AUG.2024.csv` are merged using the columns `Geography` and `country`.
 However, these columns do not map one-to-one.
 For example, there are politicians labeled as "Korean" which does not map to a single country.
+For cases, where the countries do match but differ due to differences in things like dashes or parenthesis, we manually fix these cases.

 These countries that do not match one-to-one can be found in `wp_countries-no_match.txt`.
 To counteract this issue we use the fact that the `population_by_country_AUG.2024.csv` is in